ShopnilIsCoding/Unity-Games-CSharp/README.md

 <h5 align="center">
-  <strong>"In This repository i will regularly upload my Unity Game Csharp scripts as I have so many passion on game developing in addition, game playing.
-As a gamer i played almost all reknowned title games for PC and mobile devices.
-For few months i also do some work on modding GTA V using Lua scripts "</strong>
+  <b>"In This repository i will regularly upload my Unity Game Csharp scripts as I have so many passion on game developing in addition, game playing.
+As a gamer i played almost all renowned title games for PC and mobile devices. </b>
+  <em><u>For few months i also do some work on modding GTA V using Lua scripts</u></em>
+  <b>"</b>
 </h5>